 - Check the microwave power needed – not all microwave ovens are the same.

-- Do not put any metal inside these sterilisers.
+- Don’t put any metal inside these sterilisers.

 Never put your equipment straight into the microwave to sterilise it.
 This won’t work, and your equipment will melt or get damaged.